brucou/blog/content/projects/component combinators/ForEach.md

 # Tips
 - If it is necessary to implement a logic by which the component switching should only trigger on **CHANGES** of the incoming value, that logic could be implemented with appending a `distinctUntilChanged` to the `ForEach` source.
 - For each incoming value of the source, the component is switched off and then on again.
 This means any non-persisted state local to the component will be reinitialized.
 In this case this behaviour is not desired, a turn-around is to persist the local state to retrieve it between switches.
+- The `from` source used to parameterize the `ForEach` combinator **should** be an event source (i.e. not a behaviour source).
+It is possible however that it would still work correctly for behaviour sources, but that is not tested against.
+- A common gotcha is to reuse the `from` event source used to parameterize the `ForEach` combinator in the children components.
+The correct way to get the **current** value from the `from` source is to get it from the `settings` parameter.
+The `from` event source when accessed by the children component, will have its 'time' stepped forward, meaning that `sources[from]` in `function(sources, settings)` will pass only the values emitted **after** the current value stored in settings.
+Naturally this applies to any dependent source derived from `sources[from]`.
+There is no easy way to type-check nor contract-check against that, so one has to be specially careful here.
+It is very easy to use a source derived at some location up the component tree, and then try to use that again down the `ForEach` component tree.
+This clumsy one still falls into that trap.